Preventing a flooded basement could cost just $269 but save you from a $40,000-plus repair bill.

 - Install and maintain sump pump and flood alarms, available for less than $25 at building materials stores.

 - If you keep valuables in the basement, store them in watertight containers.

-- Test the sump pump (if you have one) and install backup power (Home Depot sells an emergency battery backup automatic sump pump for $250).
+- Test the sump pump (if you have one) and install backup power (Home Depot sells emergency battery backup automatic sump pumps starting at $269).

 - Maintain your backwater valve, which prevents sewer backups.
-If you don’t have a valve, get one installed (the City of Ottawa offers financial assistance for the installation of protective plumbing devices like sump pumps and backwater valves; more information here).
+If you don’t have a valve, get one installed (the City of Ottawa offers financial assistance to qualified property owners for the installation of protective plumbing devices like sump pumps and backwater valves; more information here).